 33 – With WordPress, you don’t have to mess at all with design templates if you don’t want to.
 You can just browse thousands of ready-made premium quality WordPress themes from professional design companies that already have the look and feel you have envisioned for your website (most premium themes offer built-in features that allow you to further customize your theme) and purchase themes for just a few dollars (most premium themes cost anywhere between $10 – $100 or less).

 34 – WordPress software is stable, secure and robust.
 Because WordPress has such a wide user base numbering in the millions and a dedicated open-source community, vulnerabilities are quickly discovered and patches are developed and often released by a dedicated security team within hours of being reported.
 WordPress has an integrated core update system, which means that patches are deployed at the click of a mouse button.
 Additionally, WordPress sanitizes all user input, restricts URL access, has an extensive user permission system and never stores passwords in an unencryptable format.
 Because WordPress offers a hosted option (at WordPress.com) it uses the site’s millions of users as beta testers before releasing a new version, so when new versions are released, users can be confident that the new version is quite stable.
-If you would like to know more about WordPress Security, go here:
+We have created a detailed tutorial on WordPress Security here:

 35 – WordPress is highly flexible and adaptable.
 The WordPress core application allows developers to quickly and effectively modify and customize the application to suit their unique needs and integrate WordPress seamlessly with other third-party technologies.